learnwithvamsi/rhel_admin/linux commands.md

 the /etc/resolv.conf file defines how the system uses DNS to resolve host names and IP addresses.
 This file usually contains a line specifying the search domains and up to three lines that specify the IP addresses of DNS server.
 dns: /etc/resolve.conf
-ip address set at /etc/sysconfig/network-scripts kdump:feature that allows the Linux kernel that creates crash dumps in the event of a kernel crash. yum install nmap nmap = network mapper dig= dig command (domain information groper) provides DNS information and helps in diagnosing issues.
+ip address set at /etc/sysconfig/network-scripts
+tcpdump: The tcpdump command is used to capture network traffic.
+It can be used to troubleshoot network issues by capturing and analyzing packets.
+For example, you can use "tcpdump -i eth0" to capture traffic on the eth0 interface. kdump:feature that allows the Linux kernel that creates crash dumps in the event of a kernel crash. yum install nmap nmap = network mapper
+Netstat:The netstat command shows network statistics for the system, including active network connections and their states.
+You can use "netstat -a" to display all active network connections, or "netstat -rn" to display the routing table. dig= dig command (domain information groper) provides DNS information and helps in diagnosing issues.
 The utility's raw output makes it the preferred method for troubleshooting DNS issues.
+The dig command is used to perform DNS lookups.
+It can be used to check the DNS resolution of a domain name or IP address.
+For example, you can use "dig google.com" to check the DNS resolution of Google's website
 Dig <domain name /ip>
 Host <domain name/ip>
 Traceroute /tracert <domain /ip>
-curl -v <https url> == gives connection details in terms of headers.
+The traceroute command is used to trace the path taken by IP packets from your local machine to a remote host.
+It shows each hop along the way and the time it takes for the packets to reach each hop.
+For example, you can use "traceroute google.com" to see the path taken by packets to reach Google's website. curl -v <https url> == gives connection details in terms of headers.
+ss: The ss command is used to display socket statistics.
+It can be used to show all current TCP connections, both incoming and outgoing.
+For example, you can use "ss -t" to display all TCP connections. journalctl
 ```
 # Types of users in linux:
 ```